Anbe Deivam: Plot

-Mohan Rao is a film producer.
-He lives with his wife.
-A couple and their child daughter Uma live in the neighbourhood.
-The husband is a rogue.
-He plans to rob the film producer.
+Mohan Rao is a film producer who lives with his wife.
+A couple and their daughter Uma live in the neighbourhood.
+The husband is a rogue who plans to rob the film producer.
 While he is executing his plan he kills someone.
 His wife takes the blame, but both are imprisoned.
 Mohan Rao and his wife adopt Uma.
-Time goes and Uma becomes a young woman.
+Time goes by and Uma becomes a young woman.
 She is in love with a youth who is the son of a police officer.
 Uma's parents are released and they return home.
 Her father observes that Uma is living comfortably and that she is going to marry.
 He tries to blackmail Mohan Rao and get money.
 Uma's marriage is fixed.
 On the wedding day her father tries to create problems in order to stop the marriage.
 How he is exposed and how Uma's wedding takes place forms the rest of the story.